 Welcome to Chapter I of the Police Unity Tour!

-In May 1997 the Police Unity Tour was organized, by Officer Patrick P. Montuore of the Florham Park Police Department, with the hope of bringing public awareness of Police Officers who have died in the line of duty and to honor their sacrifices.
-What started with 18 riders on a four day fund-raising bicycle ride from Florham Park, NJ to the National Law Enforcement Officers Memorial in Washington, D.C.
-Has grown into nine chapters consisting of over 2200 members nationwide who make the trip annually.
+In May 1997, the Police Unity Tour was organized by Officer Patrick P. Montuore of the Florham Park Police Department with the hope of bringing public awareness of Police Officers who have died in the line of duty and to honor their sacrifices.
+What started with 18 riders on a four day fund-raising bicycle ride from Florham Park, NJ to the National Law Enforcement Officers Memorial in Washington, D.C. has grown into nine chapters consisting of nearly 2500 members nationwide who make the trip annually.

-This past May we were proud to announce that the Police Unity Tour was able to donate 2.5 million dollars to the National Law Enforcement Officers Memorial Fund bringing our total donations to over 20 million dollars.
+Our most recent ride, in May 2022, we were proud to announce that the Police Unity Tour was able to donate 2 million dollars to the National Law Enforcement Officers Memorial Fund bringing our total donations to over 33 million dollars.

-In 2011 the Police Unity Tour became the official sponsor of the National Law Enforcement Officers Memorial Fund’s “Officer of the Month Program”.
-Officers of the Month are honored at a special awards luncheon each May in Washington, DC during National Police Week, and they are featured in the Memorial Fund’s annual calendar.
-The Police Unity Tour is also proud to sponsor the NLEOMF’s “Recently Fallen Alerts”.
+In 2011, the Police Unity Tour became the official sponsor of the National Law Enforcement Officers Memorial Fund’s “Officer of the Month Program”.
+Officers of the Month are honored at a special awards dinner each May in Washington, DC during National Police Week, and they are featured in the Memorial Fund’s annual calendar.